Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/micron-7500-fw-upgrade/guide.en-gb.md

 msecli -L | sls "MTFDKCC960TGP-1BK1DABYY","MTFDKCC1T9TGP-1BK1DABYY","MTFDKCC3T8TGP-1BK1DABYY","MTFDKCC7T6TGP-1BK1DABYY","MTFDKCC15T3TGP-1BK1DABYY" -Context 0,11
 ```

+> [!primary]
-*We added a filter on this command to only display the Micron 7500 PRO NVMe, because the firmware update only concerns these NVMe reference and your server may have other disks connected to it.*
+> We added a filter on this command to only display the Micron 7500 PRO NVMe, because the firmware update only concerns these NVMe reference and your server may have other disks connected to it.

 > [!primary]
 > If the column **FW‑Rev** for all your NVMe Micron 7500 PRO devices is already version **E3MQ005**, your firmware is up‑to‑date and you do not need to continue this process.